 Other benefits may apply in certain situations.
-A workers’ compensation lawyer can advise you.
-One thing an injured worker should know: There is no compensation available from workers’ comp for pain and suffering resulting from a workplace accident.
+A workers’ compensation attorney can advise you.
+One thing injured workers should know: There is no compensation available from workers’ comp for pain and suffering resulting from a workplace accident.
 Also, there is no provision for employees whose injury was caused by negligence or recklessness on the part of the employer.

-Beyond Workers’ Comp: Other Resources After An Injury
+Beyond Workers’ Comp: Other Resources After a Work Injury

 If you were injured while working, you owe it to yourself to learn about the workers’ compensation system and your rights and options.
-Call 844-ELK-WEST (844-355-9378) or contact us online for a free initial consultation.
+Reach out to one of our Seattle workers’ compensation attorneys at Elk & Elk law firm by calling 1-844-ELK-WEST (1-844-355-9378) or contacting us online for a free initial consultation.